jarrodlilkendey/168-hours/README.md

 Adding state management with redux.
 Including testing.

+## UX

+1. Sign-in / register flow
+2. My Schedules - /schedules - displays a list of schedules you own, with a button to create a new schedule
+3. Schedule details - /schedules/<scheduleId> - displays the individual schedule with can be editted

 ## Features

 1. Create a schedule for a walk by drag and dropping events